AckerlyXu/heima/articles/site-recovery/site-recovery-vmm-san.md

 After VMs are enabled for replication, they appear in the Site Recovery console.
 You can view VM properties, track status, and track failover replication groups that contain multiple VMs.
 In SAN replication, all VMs associated with a replication group must fail over together.
 This is because failover occurs at the storage layer first.
 It’s important to group your replication groups properly and place only associated VMs together.

+>[!NOTE]
->[AZURE.NOTE] After you've enabled replication for a VM, don't add its VHDs to LUNs unless they are located in a Site Recovery replication group.
+> After you've enabled replication for a VM, don't add its VHDs to LUNs unless they are located in a Site Recovery replication group.
 VHDs will only be detected by Site Recovery if they are located in a Site Recovery replication group.

 You can track progress, including the initial replication, on the **Jobs** tab.
 After the Finalize Protection job runs, the virtual machine is ready for failover.